eea/clms-api-docs/source/authentication.md

 That's why all users wanting to use the API, need to create specific API tokens to communicate with the API.

-Here we will explain all the steps needed to create and use such tokens.
+Here you will find all the steps needed to create and use such tokens.

 The use of API authentication flow involves four steps: